drwellss/MultronFkiller/README.md

 It provides closing all processes which using the flle (You can use this without deleting or shredding file, it can also help removing viruses)

+## https://discord.gg/wbNCYJf69J  =   Multron Discord Server - a place that you can get support or talk about technology

 [DOWNLOADS](https://github.com/drwellss/MultronFkiller/releases)

 ![alt text](https://github.com/drwellss/MultronFkiller/blob/mfk_103_b1/mfilek.png?raw=true)